 Companies that have between 6-49 landing pages see a 63% increase in the number of leads per page.
 Those with 50+ landing pages see a 270% increase in leads per page:

 Having multiple unique and targeted landing pages increases SEO benefits, as with more landing pages you get indexed multiple times search engines.

 With an increased number of landing pages you basically give your visitors an opportunity to make a smooth transition from being your visitors to becoming your customers.
 So, instead of creating one landing page for every ad campaign, you need to create multiple personalized landing pages that cater to each buyer persona and customer segment you have.

 Put the advertising potential of landing pages to good use

-With this our landing page tutorial comes to an end, now you know everything there is to know about creating and promoting landing pages that offer visitors an optimized post-click experience.
+With this our landing page tutorial comes to an end, now you know everything there is to know about creating and promoting landing pages that offer visitors an optimized post-click landing page.